 1: Environmental factors may interact with internal rules of population regulation, sometimes perturbing systems to alternate dynamic states.
 Yet, pinpointing when sustained state changes occur in naturally fluctuating populations is difficult.
 An analytical approach that can identify the timing and magnitude of such changes, or “regime shifts”, would facilitate understanding of abrupt ecological transitions with potential to inform management of species of economic or conservation concern.

 2: We develop a generalizable model, the “Regime Shift Detector” for detecting changes in the parameters of a simple density dependent model governing the temporal fluctuations of a population.
 The model is a generalizable tool comprised of a suite of functions for examining population time series data for the presence, location, and magnitude of shifts.
-The model uses an iterative approach to fitting subsets of time series data, and then ranks the fit of a particular break point combination using model selection.
+The model uses an iterative approach to fitting subsets of time series data, and then ranks the fit of a particular break point combination using model selection, and a separate tool calculates a relative weight of each break, aiding in interpretation of more subtle patterns.
 We examined the performance of this model with simulated data and two real-world case studies each with >20-years of data: one species with an invasion dynamic, the multicolored Asian ladybeetle (Harmonia axyridis), and one that has been declining, the eastern monarch butterfly (Danaus plexippus).

+3: We evaluated the regime shift detector model from two perspectives: in the context of the set of equivalently performing break point combinations, and in the context of the top ranked break point combination alone.
+We found that under low environmental/sampling error, the break point sets selected by the regime shift detector contained the simulation parameters of with 70%-100 accuracy.
+We found that the regime shift detector model was most accurate for more complex models when considered from the perspective of top-ranked break point combinations alone: top ranked break point combinations were most likely to identify additional potential breaks in the time series data.
+The weighting tool generally separated breaks intentionally placed in simulated data to those due to sampling error, although the magnitude of the difference varied with other simulation parmeters.

-3: We found that under low environmental/sampling error, the regime shift detector accurately identified two or more break scenarios with >90% accuracy, one break scenarios with 80% accuracy, and no shift scenarios with approximately 60% accuracy; yet, the model’s performance declined as sampling error increased.
-In our case study examining the invasion process of Multicolored Asian Ladybeetle (Harmonia axyridis), the regime shift detector identified shifts in population cycling associated with known variation in prey availability.
-However, the results for the eastern monarch population were more ambiguous, within greater uncertainty about the number and location of breaks in the time series data, suggesting that multiple super-imposed processes are likely involved in the decline of this species.
+4: In our case study examining the invasion process of Multicolored Asian Ladybeetle (Harmonia axyridis), the regime shift detector identified shifts in population cycling associated with known variation in prey availability.
+However, the results for the eastern monarch population were more ambiguous, within greater uncertainty about the number and location of breaks in the time series data.

-4: When interpreted in the context of known species biology, the regime shift detector has the potential to aid management decisions and identify critical drivers of change in species’ dynamics.
+5: When interpreted in the context of known species biology, the regime shift detector has the potential to aid management decisions and identify critical drivers of change in species’ dynamics.
 In an era of rapid global change, such tools can increase understanding of the conditions under which population dynamics can shift to other states.